pavitramehra/cs6964/README.md

 Setup python environment by anaconda. https://docs.anaconda.com/free/anaconda/install/

-Open jupyter notebook in the Lab-1 folder using anaconda. for connecting to the db enter your db credentials.
+Open jupyter notebooks in the jupyter/ folder using anaconda.

 # Connect the Databse in Jupyter notebook